build-on-aws/content/posts/a-gentle-introduction-to-kubernetes/index.md

 ---
-title: "A Gentle Introduction to Kubernetes and EKS"
+title: "A Gentle Introduction to Kubernetes and Amazon EKS"
 description: "Making sense of containers, orchestration, and EKS."
 tags:
     - cloud